jo/sync-tank/distributed-migration-strategies/index.md

 Being explicit about schemas is also the first step to *versioning* them.
 As a final practical recommendation we suggest to use [semantic versioning](http://semver.org/), properly interpreted to work well with data schemas, in order to keep track of how a schema evolves.
 We use semantic versioning to determine the version of the *database schema*, which is the collection of all *individual document schemas*.
 This way, it is easy to understand the type and severity of schema changes:

-* **Breaking changes** happen every time old documents do not validate against a new schema anymore.
+* **Breaking changes** happen every time a schema update breaks some part of the system.
-* **Features** are all additions and enhancements that do not affect the validity of existing documents.
+* **Features** are all enhancements that do not stop existing applications from working or render existing documents unusable.
 * **Fixes** are small improvements like correcting typos in schema descriptions.

+Determining which schema changes count as features or as breaking changes is not as simple as it may seem at first glance.
+There is one general rule that is straight forward to establish: making schema specifications stronger *always* introduces a breaking change.
+The opposite is not always true, though.
+Weaker specification may introduce a breaking change as well - if we want to support older versions of an application.
+If we weaken a specification it is possible that older apps cannot work with newer documents because they will miss a formerly required attribute or don't know what to do with this new Enum value we allowed.
+In the end, detecting breaking changes boils down to asking the simple question: which applications do I want to support and how does the change I'm about to introduce affect them?

 In the above example, the schema specification for the document has its own version, `1.0.0`, which will be updated as the schema evolves.
 With versioning in place on the document level it is only a small step to creating a schema manifest that bundles and specifies the document versions that make up a schema version.
 To be concrete, we could use a good old `package.json` to specify that user, address, and todo item documents are the constitutive parts of the database schema for an examplary todo application.